 Best types of Alocasias

-While they’re not the easiest indoor plants to keep alive (compared to say, wandering Jew and spider plants, which are among my top picks for beginners), Alocasias are very much worth the effort if you love a tropical jungle vibe in your home.
+While they’re not the easiest indoor plants to keep alive (compared to say, Chinese evergreens, wandering Jew, or spider plants, which are among my top picks for beginners), Alocasias are very much worth the effort if you love a tropical jungle vibe in your home.
 (Don’t worry, I’ve got you: down below, you’ll find my best tips on caring for your Alocasia.)

 But first, I’ve listed my favorite rare and more common varieties of Jewel Alocasias (with species names, common names, and pictures) to help you choose the perfect plant for your home.